basho/riak-python-client/docs/bucket.rst

 .. currentmodule:: riak.bucket

 **Buckets** are both namespaces for the key-value pairs you store in Riak, and containers for properties that apply to that namespace.
 In older versions of Riak, this was the only logical organization available.
 Now a higher-level collection called a **Bucket Type** can group buckets together.
-They also allows for efficiently setting properties on a group of buckets at the same time.
+They allow for efficiently setting properties on a group of buckets at the same time.

 Unlike buckets, Bucket Types must be `explicitly created
 <http://docs.basho.com/riak/2.0.0/dev/advanced/bucket-types/#Managing-Bucket-Types-Through-the-Command-Line>`_